 I rounded a corner and stopped in sheer amazement.
 The family had carved a passage right through the rock to enable us hikers to get by. to the left and above, solid rock; to the right, a sheer drop to the riverbed a good 75m below.
 Walking through that rather unnerving.

-I made my way up the slope, guided by arrows painted onto the rock.
+Guided by arrows painted onto the rock, I made my way up the slope.
 I was slow going and I was hot (for once).
 Eventually, the larger tour group caught up with me, right before we arrived at the first ladder.
 We sat in the shelter of a vendor's shop.
 Some of the Chinese tourists were purchasing water, oranges and peeled cucumber to snack on.
 Most of them were dressed in street clothes with ordinary shoes.
 Astonishing.

 One of the other guides started taking people up and over the shelter to the ladder.
 I decided to get going, not knowing how far we had to go (it's impossible to tell how high up the gorge you are).
 There were a few people ahead of me as we came to the ladder.
 They grabbed the rail and started up.